• Art magazine

 Expansion and scalability

-If the museum is expanded or new departments are created, the WLAN infrastructure should be designed in such a way that it can be easily expanded with modular components.
-At the same time, the range must be expandable in the event of an increased traffic.
-Maintaining liquidity and avoiding significant advance payments are two other advantages of flexible payment structures.
+If the museum expands or new departments are created, the Wi-Fi infrastructure should be designed for easy scalability using modular components.
+At the same time, the bandwidth must be expandable in case of increased traffic.
+Maintaining liquidity and avoiding significant upfront payments are two further advantages of flexible payment structures.

-The basis for state-of-the-art digital services to improve the museum experience is a contemporary WLAN network.
+The basis for state-of-the-art digital services to improve the museum experience is a modern Wi-Fi network.

-Visitors use their own smartphones here to access digital content as part of the "Bring Your Own Device" (BYOD) concept .
-This approach saves museums in sales logistics, hardware and maintenance.
-But not every visitor has the right gadget.
-Consequently a hybrid approach with additional
+Visitors use their own smartphones to access digital content as part of the "Bring Your Own Device" (BYOD) concept .
+This approach saves museums money on distribution logistics, hardware, and maintenance.
+However, not every visitor has the right device.
+Consequently, a hybrid approach with additional features is being used.

-There are several alternatives available in the development of an app: Native programs typically work offline and are installed via app stores.
-In contrast, web apps do not have to be installed, but they need a strong WLAN network that is available during the display.
-In fact, 40–65% of people use digital leaders if they are part of the admission price.
+There are several alternatives available when developing an app: Native apps typically work offline and are installed via app stores.
+In contrast, web apps don't need to be installed, but they require a strong Wi-Fi network that is available while viewing.
+In fact, 40–65% of people use digital guides when they are included in the admission price.

 Local content and offline strategies

-Digital products should also be available offline to ensure the best user experience.
-In this case, the museum's WLAN can be used to provide local materials such as films, exhibition details or interactive functions.
-In addition, some museums include multimedia leaders or special media stations that enable access to dynamic content without constant internet connection.
+Digital products should also be accessible offline to ensure the best user experience.
+In this case, the museum's Wi-Fi can be used to provide local materials such as films, exhibition details, or interactive features.
+Furthermore, some museums include multimedia guides or dedicated media stations that allow access to dynamic content without a constant internet connection.

 Multilingualism and accessibility

-Excellent accessibility is made possible by digital services.
-The material of many museums is available in several languages, most often in English, German and others.
-While content for hearing impaired can be presented in sign language, audio descriptions are useful for blind people.
-In addition, products in simple language make access to different target groups.
+Excellent accessibility is made possible through digital services.
+Many museums offer materials in multiple languages, most commonly English, German, and others.
+While content for the hearing impaired can be presented in sign language, audio descriptions are helpful for blind people.
+Furthermore, products in plain language facilitate access for various target groups.

 Usage analysis and statistics

-Museums can receive trustworthy information about visitor behavior, such as the length of stay, preferred language or most frequently used material, by using individual codes.
-Digital offers can therefore be tailored for optimal performance.
-The Privacy must of course be observed in all reviews.
+Museums can obtain reliable information about visitor behavior, such as length of stay, preferred language, or most frequently used materials, by using individual codes.
+Digital offerings can therefore be tailored for optimal performance.
+Of course, Privacy must be respected in all evaluations.

-In conclusion, it should be mentioned that a well-designed WLAN infrastructure is now a basic requirement and not an optional feature for contemporary museums.
+Finally, it should be mentioned that a well-designed Wi-Fi infrastructure is now a basic requirement and not an optional feature for contemporary museums.

-However, a number of variables influence how well the WLAN of a museum works.
-A major obstacle in this regard is the substance of old buildings.
-In order to further reduce security problems, the visitor network should always be kept separate from the internal network.
+However, a number of variables influence how well a museum's Wi-Fi works.
+A major obstacle in this regard is the structure of old buildings.
+To further reduce security concerns, the visitor network should always be kept separate from the internal network.

-By investing in a future-proof WLAN infrastructure, museums now lay the foundation for a number of digital products such as interactive media stations, multilingual audio guides and barrier-free learning formats.
-You also address a wider audience who expects digital support when visiting a museum.
+By investing in a future-proof Wi-Fi infrastructure, museums are now laying the foundation for a range of digital products, such as interactive media stations, multilingual audio guides, and accessible learning formats.
+They are also appealing to a broader audience that expects digital support during a museum visit.

-Ultimately, it cannot be denied that the digital revolution in museums progresses unstoppably.
-Cultural organizations will continue to remain relevant in the future and find new ways to reach a wide audience if they actively influence this change and invest in a strong WLAN infrastructure.
+Ultimately, there is no denying that the digital revolution in museums is progressing inexorably.
+Cultural organizations will remain relevant and find new ways to reach a broad audience if they actively shape this change and invest in a robust Wi-Fi infrastructure.

 Sources, technical support and further information:

-1. State office for the non-governmental museums in Bavaria : Operating concept byod , https://museumsberatung-bayern.de/fileadmin/user_upload/andesstelle/beratungsthemen/fabulapp/byod_Tetriebskonzept_fabulapp.pdf
+1. State Office for Non-State Museums in Bavaria : BYOD Operating Concept , https://museumsberatung-bayern.de/fileadmin/user_upload/Landesstelle/Beratungsthemen/fabulAPP/BYOD_Betriebskonzept_fabulAPP.pdf

-2. Swiss National Museum, Landesmuseum Zürich/Beeline Networks GmbH/Boll Engineering AG: Late WiFi in the Landesmuseum, https://www.boll.ch/datasheets/fortinet_casestory_boll_landesmuseum.pdf
+2. Swiss National Museum, Landesmuseum Zürich / BeeLine Networks GmbH / Boll Engineering AG: Comprehensive Wi-Fi coverage in the Landesmuseum, https://www.boll.ch/datasheets/Fortinet_CaseStory_Boll_Landesmuseum.pdf

-4. March DV: case study: Implementation of a modern WLAN infrastructure in Maxlrain Castle , https://www.maerz-dv.de/wp-content/uploads/2023/fallstudie-wlan-maerz-datenverung-gmbh.pdf
+4. märz dv: Case study: Implementation of a modern WLAN infrastructure at Maxlrain Castle , https://www.maerz-dv.de/wp-content/uploads/2023/05/Fallstudie-WLAN-Maerz-Datenverarbeitung-GMBH.pdf

-6. Social Solutions : What are the challenges and solutions when building WLAN networks in historical buildings or monument protection areas? , https://www.socialsolutions.group/welche-herse-und-loesungen-get-es-bau-bau-von-wlan-network-in-history-baeuden-oder-denkmalenschungen/
+6. Social Solutions : What challenges and solutions exist when setting up Wi-Fi networks in historic buildings or listed buildings? , https://www.socialsolutions.group/welche-herausforderungen-und-loesungen-gibt-es-beim-aufbau-von-wlan-netzwerken-in-historischen-gebaeuden-oder-denkmalschutzgebiete/

-8. Hessische Landesmuseum Darmstadt (HLMD) : Terms of use for the visitor WLAN , https://www.hlmd.de/de/hlmd/wlan-utungs
+8. Hessian State Museum Darmstadt (HLMD) : Terms of Use for Visitor Wi-Fi , https://www.hlmd.de/de/hlmd/wlan-nutzungsbedingungen/

-9. Tobias Meyer Museum : IT infrastructure as the basis of digitization in the Tobias Mayer Museum , https://tobias-mayer-museum.de/?p=4915
+9. Tobias Meyer Museum : IT infrastructure as the basis for digitization at the Tobias Meyer Museum , https://tobias-mayer-museum.de/?p=4915

-12. Federal Association of Museum Education EV: Guide: A new media guide for the museum , https://www.museumspaedagogik.org/fileadmin/data/digitale_bildung/bvmp_entfaden_winchuide_2020_juli.pdf
+12. German Federal Association for Museum Education (Bundesverband Museumspädagogik eV): Guidelines: A new media guide for museums , https://www.museumspaedagogik.org/fileadmin/Data/Fachgruppen/Digitale_Bildung/BVMP_Leitfaden_Entwicklung_Medienguide_2020_Juli.pdf

-13. Deutsches Museum: The app of the German Museum , https://www.deutsches-museum.de/museumsinsel/besuch/app
+13. Deutsches Museum: The Deutsches Museum app , https://www.deutsches-museum.de/museumsinsel/besuch/app

 Joachim Rodriguez y Romero